maggiemcc/readme-generator/README.md

 This project is meant to help developers create a professional README file for their projects more quickly.

 ## Installation
-To install necessary dependencies, run the following command:
+To install necessary dependencies, run the following command in the project terminal:
    1. Clone the repo
     ```git clone git@github.com:your-username/readme-generator.git```
   2. Install and initialize NPM packages